 - Coverage maximums.
 You might not need high coverage maximums on a car that’s not worth much anymore.

 - Coverage types.
-You can typically drop collision and comprehensive coverage on an older car once the cost of coverage exceeds your car’s value.
-For example, you could save $500 a year by changing to a liability only plan and pay for damages yourself on a car that’s worth $1,000.
+You can typically drop collision and comprehensive insurance coverage on an older car once the cost of coverage exceeds your car’s value.
+For example, you might save hundreds of dollars a year by changing to a liability only plan and paying for damages yourself, assuming damages don’t amount to very much.

 Whether you buy new, used or lease a vehicle, they all depreciate at different rates.
 Factors that influence how quickly a car loses value include: